Heather M. Young, Ph.D., R.N., F.A.A.N.

 Professor and Dean Emerita

-A nurse leader, educator, scientist and nationally recognized expert in gerontological nursing and rural health care, Heather M. Young is a professor and dean emerita for the Betty Irene Moore School of Nursing at UC Davis.
-She is currently on sabbatical after serving a decade as founding dean, from 2008 to 2018.
-She returns to the office in August 2019.
+A nurse leader, educator, scientist and nationally recognized expert in gerontological nursing and rural health care, Heather M. Young is national director for the Betty Irene Moore Fellowship Program for Nurse Leaders and Innovators, funded by the Gordon and Betty Moore Foundation.
+She is a professor and dean emerita for the Betty Irene Moore School of Nursing at UC Davis.
+This national fellowship program prepares early-mid career nurse scholars for leadership in research, education, practice and policy.

 Young is a UC Davis alumna, graduating in 1981 with a bachelor’s degree in Dietetics followed by an Associate Degree in Nursing from Sacramento City College and a Bachelor of Science in Nursing degree from Southern Oregon State College.
 She then went on to the University of Washington, where she earned a Master of Science in Nursing degree with a specialty in gerontology and a Doctor of Philosophy in Nursing Science.